Hamilton and the Waikato

 Bedrooms include a bed, study desk, cupboards and a wardrobe, with access to a phone, internet, kitchenette (excluding oven), separate toilet and shower.
 There is a shared full kitchen, TV lounge, games room and laundry.

 Three main meals are provided on weekdays and two main meals on the weekend.

 Wintec Apartments offer a modern, self-catered style of accommodation situated in a three-level apartment complex building located on the Wintec City Campus.
 Wintec Apartments include four apartments per level, each containing 5 or 6 rooms, separate shower and toilet facilities, plus full kitchen and dining facilities.

 Each level of the building offers a large common room/ study area, with shared laundry facilities and storage for bicycles and other large items available on the lower ground floor.

-Services include telephone for local calls and full access to Wintec’s high speed wireless internet available free to students staying in the apartments.
-Security features include - swipe card access into your own apartment and into your individual room, sitewide CCTV and Wintec security patrols.
+Services include access to a telephone for local calls and full access to high-speed wireless internet available free to students staying in the apartments.
+Security features include - swipe card access into your own apartment and into your individual room, sitewide CCTV, and Wintec security patrols.

 Homestay is where you stay with New Zealand families, in their homes.
 Our Homestay hosts are carefully selected for their kind and caring nature.